Halifax Psychologists

 Let's Get Started.

-We want to be honest about the pros and cons of online therapy and provide important information you may not find elsewhere.
+Our goal is to be transparent about both the benefits and limitations of online therapy, and to provide information you may not find elsewhere.

-Please complete our short request form below and we will be in touch asap with appointment options.
+To get started, simply complete the short request form below and we’ll be in touch shortly with appointment options.

 Green Leaf Psychological - Halifax, Nova Scotia